1. What are the University’s admission requirements?

 9. How do I change my major?

-A student currently enrolled at FIU as a degree-seeking student will need to complete a Change of Program Plan form and submit it to an SCJ advisor.
+A student currently enrolled at FIU as a degree-seeking student will need to complete a Change of Program Plan form and submit it to a Journalism & Media advisor.

 Students who submitted a Change of Program Plan form can then check their Panther Degree Audit or their student dashboard.